Farah Karimi

-Farahnaz "Farah" Karimi (فرح کريمی; born 15 November 1960 in Hassanabad Yasukand, garuss) is an Iranian-Dutch politician.
-She was a member of the House of Representatives of the Netherlands between 1998 and 2006 for GreenLeft.
-Since 2019 she has been a Senator for GreenLeft.
+Farahnaz "Farah" Karimi (فرح کريمی; born 15 November 1960) is an Iranian-Dutch politician.
+She was a member of the House of Representatives of the Netherlands between 1998 and 2006 for the GreenLeft party.
+Since 2019 she has been a senator for the GreenLeft party.

 Early life and education

-Karimi was born in Iran.
-She received primary education and secondary education in Tehran between 1966 and 1978.
+Karimi was born in Yasukand, Iran, in 1960.
+She received primary education and secondary education in Tehran, between 1966 and 1978.
 In 1978 she went to the Isfahan University of Technology to study industrial design.
-From the age of fifteen, Karimi became interested in progressive interpretations of Islam and Ali Shariati.
-Since her youth, Karimi has been involved in the resistance against Shah Mohammed Reza Pahlavi and campaigned for democracy and human rights in Iran.
+From the age of 15, Karimi became interested in progressive interpretations of Islam and in Ali Shariati.
+In her youth, Karimi was involved in the resistance against Shah Mohammed Reza Pahlavi and campaigned for democracy and human rights in Iran.
 Karimi saw the Iranian Revolution as a moment to put a form of Islamic socialism into practice.
-Instead the Iranian revolution brought a conservative religious government into power.
+Instead, the Iranian revolution brought a conservative religious government into power.

-In 1980, Karimi left the university to join the Mojahedin-e Khalgh, a left-Islamistic resistance movement against the Islamic Republic government.
+In 1980, Karimi left the university to join the Mojahedin-e Khalgh, a left-Islamistic armed resistance movement against the Islamic Republic government.

 In 1983 she fled from Iran to Germany, where she was granted political asylum.

 In 1986 Karimi broke with the Mojahedin-e Khalgh.
-In her 2005 book The Secret of Fire Karimi describes her political development in her youth, her experiences with the Mojahedin-e Khalgh and her break with the organization.
+In her 2005 book The Secret of Fire Karimi describes her experiences with the Mojahedin-e Khalgh, and her break with the organization.

 In Hamburg, Germany, Karimi attended a college for foreign students in 1985.

 Between 1986 and 1988 mathematics and information science at University of Kiel.
 Between 1983 and 1988 Karimi was active in different refugee groups in Germany and France.

 In 1989, Karimi went to the Netherlands with her family.
 At the University of Groningen, Karimi studied "International Relations and International Organizations".
 She also obtained the Dutch nationality.

 Career

 In 1993, Karimi began to work in the semi-public sector.
 Between 1993 and 1994, she began to work for the foundation Probe in Hoogezand-Sappemeer.
 Since 1994, she worked as a coordinator for Aisa, a project for the emancipation and support of black, migrant and refugee women.

-In 1997, she became a member of GreenLeft.
+In 1997, she became a member of the GreenLeft party.
 In April 1998, she became a board member of GreenLeft.

 In 1998 she was a national project leader for "Heel de Buurt" of the Dutch Institute for Care and Welfare.
 Karimi was also active in civil society.
 Between 1991 and 2001, she was a member of the Board of Vluchtelingenorganisaties Nederland.